Mike Garcia (politician): Abortion

 According to California Catholic Daily, Garcia opposes abortion and does not support federal funding of Planned Parenthood.
 After winning the special election, he signed a petition to bring the Born-Alive Abortion Survivors Protection Act to the House floor for a vote.
-Garcia has cosponsored proposed legislation that would virtually ban abortion and some forms of birth control.
+Garcia has cosponsored proposed legislation that would effectively ban abortion and some forms of birth control.

 COVID-19 pandemic

 During a virtual debate with Smith before the special election, Garcia said that financial aid to small businesses should be administered through cities and local chambers of commerce.

 Garcia has called on the United States House Select Subcommittee on the Coronavirus Crisis to investigate Governor Gavin Newsom's policy on nursing homes during the pandemic.
 Along with other Republican representatives, Garcia claimed that Newsom had ignored guidance provided by the Centers for Medicare & Medicaid Services.

 Garcia voted against the American Rescue Plan Act of 2021.

 Defense

-According to Garcia's campaign website, he supports passing a $750 billion budget for the United States Department of Defense.